sfigg/commercialization-public/manufacture/iot/create-packages.md

 ## Add a driver component

-Driver injection is supported by using the **driver** element in the package project XML.
-Files imported by the INF should be relative to the INF source path (i.e. the default INF file import path is equal to the INF source path).
-This is the recommended least complex way to author your INF.
+In the package definition file, use the **driver** element to inject drivers.
+We recommend using relative paths, as it's typically the simplest way to describe the INF source path.

 ```xml
   <drivers>